anyuzx/Prongs/src/contents/posts/2019-10-15-python-optimization-using-different-methods-part-3.md

 ---
 slug: optimizing-python-code-computing-pair-wise-distances-part-3
-title: Optimizing python code for computations of pair-wise distances - Part III
+title: Optimizing Python code for computations of pair-wise distances - Part III
 date: 2019-10-17
 excerpt: "This is part III of a series of three posts about optimizing python code.
 The particular example given is the computation of pair-wise distances under periodic boundary condition which is an essential part of molecular dynamics simulations.
 In this post, I show how to use Numpy to do the computation."
 tags:
     - python
+TOC: true
 ---

 [[toc]]